agabor/docs/_includes/parse-server/MongoRocks.md

 If you're not sure about your workload requirements, we recommend running on the i2 class instances.
 You can always change this later depending on your production experience.

-Below is a general guide for instance sizing based on your existing Parse request traffic:
+Below is a general guide for instance sizing based on your existing MSG request traffic:

 - < 100 requests/sec: i2.xlarge
 - 100-500 requests/sec: i2.2xlarge